eikehmueller/ma32070/lectures/Exercises.md

 \end{aligned}
 $$

+Write a brief report (no more than 2 pages) in which you answer the following questions:

-* How many operations are required to reduce this to an upper triangular system and modify the right hand side vector $\boldsymbol{b}$ accordingly if the procedure in the lecture is followed, but the zeros are taken into account?
+* How many operations are required to reduce this to an upper triangular system and modify the right hand side vector $\boldsymbol{b}$ accordingly if the procedure in the lecture is followed, but the special structure of the matrix is exploited?
 * What is the structure of the resulting upper triangular system?
 * How many operations are required to solve this system?
 * What is the computational complexity for solving the linear system $A\boldsymbol{u}=\boldsymbol{b}$ is $A$ if a triangular matrix?

+Justify your answers and explain your reasoning.

 ## Practicalities

 * Write down your solution and save it as a `.pdf` file `solution_exercise6.pdf`.
 You do not have to typeset your solution and can also submit scans of handwritten workings, provided they are legible.
-* Make sure you explain your thinking.
 * Upload the file `solution_exercise6.pdf` to the submission point on moodle

 # Exercise 7: PETSc sparse matrices and linear solvers